igordejanovic/parglare/docs/disambiguation.md

 ```

 If in the grammar we have a possibility that both recognizers are tried, both
-will succeed for input `23`, but we want `INT` to be choosen in this case.
+will succeed for input `23`, but we want `INT` to be chosen in this case.

 ## Dynamic disambiguation filter